fbohz/fbohz.github.io/_posts/2020-06-01-js_back_to_basics2.markdown

 Remember JS **programs assign in memory variables and then write functions to do something with those variables**.

 So what are functions?
-- function *declaration* start with `function` keyword.
+- Function *declaration* start with `function` keyword.
 They get hoisted.
 Define at run-time.
-- function *expression* are saved to a variable.
+- Function *expression* are saved to a variable.
 Expressions don't get hoisted.
 Defined at parse-time, first run because hoisted.  .
-- Function have invocation/call/execution
+- Functions have invocation/call/execution
   - We invoke by running in parenthesis like `myFunction()`.
 - With function invocation we get the `arguments` keyword.
   - This arguments keyword gives us an object with the arguments.